FREE honeycomb with all orders over £75

 Real honey is an increasingly expensive product to produce, unfortunately there is no getting around that and it takes a lot of time and work from both the bees and beekeepers to produce even a moderate amount to sell.
 It is, by its very nature, a luxury product and not a cheap commodity.

-At Just Bee, our unpasteurised honey comes only from trusted UK and European beekeepers and is prepared and hand-blended in the UK.
-If you would like to learn more about our honey and some of the fantastic beekeepers across the UK and Europe that we work with, check out our information page here!
+At Just Bee, our unpasteurised honey comes only from trusted UK and worldwide beekeepers and is prepared and hand-blended in the UK.
+If you would like to learn more about our honey and some of the fantastic beekeepers that we work with, check out our information page here!

 14 comments